Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders

 \textbf{Costs.} The cost function $\mathcal{C}$ we consider is $\mathcal{C}(\mathbf{s}_t,\mathbf{a}_t, \mathbf{s}_{t+1}) = \tau_{t+1} - \tau_t$, i.e., we incur a cost equal to the duration of the dive.
-Alternative cost definitions may also account for the energy usage of each set of controls; however, in our considered experimental setup, this is approximately constant.
+Alternative cost definitions may also account for the energy usage of each set of controls; however, in our considered experimental setup, this is approximately constant with respect to time.